Ethical Global Photography Guidelines

 Request Consent

-• You should always ask for consent before taking a photo, whether verbally or through gestures.
+- You should always ask for consent before taking a photo, whether verbally or through gestures.
 If you do not receive consent, do not take the photo.
 Just because someone is in a public space, it doesn’t mean it’s appropriate to photograph them.
-If you do not receive consent, don’t take the photo, and do not attempt to hide your camera or the fact that you are taking a picture.

-• When photographing subjects in vulnerable situations (like refugee populations), take care to protect the identity and privacy of the individuals photographed.
-Please take special care when photographing minors and individuals with special needs.
+- When photographing subjects in vulnerable situations, take care to protect the identity and privacy of the individuals photographed.
+Please take special care when photographing minors.
 In photographing minors and some populations with special needs, you will need consent from the individual as well as a parent or guardian.

-• NOTE: You may not submit photos to the Carolina Global Photo Competition that were taken without the full consent of your subject(s).
+- NOTE: You may not submit photos to the Carolina Global Photo Competition that were taken without the full consent of identifiable subject(s).
+If there are concerns or indicators that consent was not received, the photo will not be considered eligible.

 Ask yourself: